xen-project/xen/docs/misc/xen-command-line.markdown

     CDP, one COS will corespond two CBMs other than one with CAT, due to the sum of CBMs is fixed, that means actual `cos_max` in use will automatically reduce to half when CDP is enabled.

+### pv-linear-pt
+> `= <boolean>`

+> Default: `true`

+Only available if Xen is compiled with CONFIG\_PV\_LINEAR\_PT support enabled.

+Allow PV guests to have pagetable entries pointing to other pagetables of the same level (i.e., allowing L2 PTEs to point to other L2 pages).
+This technique is often called "linear pagetables", and is sometimes used to allow operating systems a simple way to consistently map the current process's pagetables into its own virtual address space.

+Linux and MiniOS don't use this technique.
+NetBSD and Novell Netware do; there may be other custom operating systems which do.
+If you're certain you don't plan on having PV guests which use this feature, turning it off can reduce the attack surface.

 ### reboot
 > `= t[riple] | k[bd] | a[cpi] | p[ci] | P[ower] | e[fi] | n[o] [, [w]arm | [c]old]`